lucj/k0s-family/content/k0rdent/mgmt_cluster/_index.md

 ```

 {{< callout type="info">}}
+It create several CRDs (Custom Resource Definitions are extensions that allow Kubernetes to manage custom
-It create several CRDs used for the management of child clusters:
+  objects) used for the management of child clusters:

 - Management
 - Release